angular/angular/packages/compiler-cli/src/ngtsc/incremental/src/README.md

 There is plenty of room for improvement here, with diminishing returns for the work involved.

-## Optimization of re-analysis

-Currently, the compiler re-analyzes the entire `ts.Program` on each compilation.
-Under certain circumstances it may be possible for the compiler to reuse parts of the previous compilation's analysis rather than repeat the work, if it can be proven to be safe.

 ## Semantic dependency tracking

 Currently the compiler tracks dependencies only at the file level, and will re-emit dependent files if they _may_ have been affected by a change.
 Often times a change though does _not_ require updates to dependent files.